 How to prevent aggression in the workplace

 One in 6 workers experiences aggression and violence in the workplace.
 As an employer, you are responsible for a safe working environment.
-Find out what measures you can use to prevent aggression among colleagues and managers.
+It is important to address inappropriate behaviour at an early stage.
+Find out what measures you can take to prevent aggression among colleagues and managers.

 Identify risks